SeanKilleen/seankilleen.github.io/_posts/2015-06-01-A-Quick-Guide-To-Azure-CDN.markdown

  - title: Namecheap.com
    url: http://namecheap.com
 ---
 Happy June, readers!
-I recently helped design a [AlliesForACure.com, a web site for a charity contest](http://AlliesForACure.com).
+I recently helped design a [AlliesForACure.com, a web site for a charity contest]() (Ed. note: unfortunately the link has been lost to time).
 We had some static content (images, etc.) and wanted to keep pages loading quickly while keeping our costs low.

 This sounded like a job for [Azure CDN](http://azure.microsoft.com/en-us/services/cdn/).
 But I had never used it before, so I figured this would be a good opportunity to make a blog post out of it.